 (One gift bag will be provided per household)

-Join us February 9-20 at the Florida State Fair for this year's Recycled Yard Art Contest!
-Accepting two and three dimensional art created from items already used for their original purpose.
-Apply in one of our four categories: Elementary School, Middle School, High School, and Adult consisting of individual and group submissions.
-First place awards will be given to individual and/or group entries.
+Thank you to everyone who joined us and submitted from February 9-20 at the Florida State Fair for this year's Recycled Yard Art Contest!
+We received some fabulous two and three dimensional art created from items already used for their original purpose.
+Winners were chosen in one of four categories: Elementary School, Middle School, High School, and Adult consisting of individual and group submissions.

 2016 County Recycled Yard Art Awards (Oct)